cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 to the TLS 1.3 exporter interface (See {{?RFC8446}}, Section 7.5).
 This interface takes as input a context string `exporter_context` and desired length `L` (in bytes), and produces a secret derived from the internal exporter secret using the corresponding KDF Expand function.
-For the KDFs defined in this specification, `L` has a maximum length of `255*Nh` bytes.
+For the KDFs defined in this specification, `L` has a maximum value of `255*Nh`.
 Future specifications which define new KDFs MUST specify a bound for `L`.

 ~~~~~
 def Context.Export(exporter_context, L):